SpecFlowOSS/SpecFlowWiki/SpecRun-Integration.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/SpecRun-Integration]].
 We use the GitHub wiki for authoring the documentation pages._

-[[SpecRun|http://www.specrun.com]] is a test execution framework specialized for SpecFlow and provides easy integration to the Visual Studio testing infrastructure and to the Team Foundation Server (TFS) Build.
-Grab more details on the [[SpecRun website|http://www.specrun.com]].
+[[SpecRun|http://www.specrun.com]] is a test execution framework specialized for SpecFlow that provides enhanced integration to the Visual Studio testing infrastructure and to the Team Foundation Server (TFS) Build.
+Find out more on the [[SpecRun website|http://www.specrun.com]].

 ##Installation